 Diagnostic decision support systems, like Isabel, can play a very useful role here as they effectively deliver relevant knowledge when its needed.

 Let’s look at an example of, say, Gaucher Disease, which affects around 1 in 100,000 people.
 Most GP’s will never have seen a case or may see a case every 5-10 years.
 Although there is plenty in the literature about Gauchers and its associated typical presenting symptoms, it is extremely unlikely that the average GP will think about it when their patient presents.
-As a result many patients are not correctly diagnosed for many years after they first present, simply because nobody thought about Gauchers and had it in their differential diagnosis.
+As a result many patients are not correctly diagnosed for several years after they first present, simply because nobody thought about Gauchers and had it in their differential diagnosis.

-If the GP had access to Isabel they could enter their patients symptoms as per the screen shot below and see that Gaucher Disease appears appropriately for the combination of systems entered.
+If the GP had access to Isabel they could enter their patients symptoms as per the screen shot below and see that Gaucher Disease appears appropriately for the combination of symptoms entered.
 This would prompt the GP to start thinking about Gaucher along with the other diseases suggested.

 If the GP was not familiar with Gaucher Disease he/she could then click on the diagnosis and see knowledge from various respected evidence-based resources.
 At this point educational information about the drugs available to treat Gaucher could be made available.